samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 | @open   | Captures opening brackets, braces, and quotes |
 | @close  | Captures closing brackets, braces, and quotes |

-Tehanu uses these to highlight matching brackets: painting each bracket pair with a different color ("rainbow brackets") and highlighting the brackets if the cursor is inside the bracket pair.
+Gram uses these to highlight matching brackets: painting each bracket pair with a different color ("rainbow brackets") and highlighting the brackets if the cursor is inside the bracket pair.

 To opt out of rainbow brackets colorization, add the following to the corresponding `brackets.scm` entry: